-Travel, Housing and Other Expenses
+Travel, Housing, and Other Expenses

-Since many of our clinical site affiliates are based out-of-town, students can anticipate completing a minimum of one (1) clinical experience out-of-town.
-All costs incurred during the clinical education experience (i.e. gas, lodging, meals, etc.) are the student's responsibility.
+Since some of our clinical site affiliates are based out of town, students may be assigned one (1) clinical experience out of town.
+The student is responsible for all costs incurred during the clinical education experience (i.e. gas, lodging, meals, etc.).